veeplay/docs/docs/video-guides/how-video-streaming-works.md

 ## Adaptive Bitrate Streaming

 A context-aware player can now download the playlist file, evaluate a series of on-device factors, like UI size and available bandwidth, and make a series of smart, local decisions about which of the segments to download and play at a given time.
-The result is adaptive bitrate streaming, or ABR - a process that optimises both network costs and the end-user experience.
+The result is adaptive bitrate streaming, or ABR - a process that optimizes both network costs and the end-user experience.

 ![How video streaming works](/img/video-guides/how-video-streaming-works.gif)
-> Video streaming fixes the issues with progressive downloads
+> Video streaming fixes the issues with progressive downloads.

 :::note
 We've simplified things for this representation.
-In real-life, at least an audio track would also be included in the playlist, and downloaded separately.
-Subtitle tracks or alternate audio might also be included - the player could then allow the user to choose to change the audio to another language, or display any of the availablle subtitles.
+In real life, at least an audio track would also be included in the playlist and downloaded separately.
+Subtitle tracks or alternate audio might also be included - the player could then allow the user to choose to change the audio to another language or display any of the available subtitles.
 :::

 ## Live Broadcast Streaming

-In the case of live events, the streaming process looks very similar to what we described above, the difference being that encoding and segmenting goes on continuously, in real time:
+In the case of live events, the streaming process looks very similar to what we described above, the difference being that encoding and segmenting goes on continuously, in real-time:

 ![How live video streaming works](/img/video-guides/how-live-video-streaming-works.gif)
-> Encoding, delivery and rendering are continuous for live streams.
+> Encoding, delivery, and rendering are continuous for live streams.

-Stream latency can vary between 30+ seconds for baseline HLS or DASH implementations, to around 5 seconds for tuned configurations of the same protocols.
+Stream latency can vary between 30+ seconds for baseline HLS or DASH implementations to around 5 seconds for tuned configurations of the same protocols.

 :::note
-An effort to implement low-latency streaming is underway for both [HLS](https://developer.apple.com/documentation/http_live_streaming/enabling_low-latency_hls) and [DASH](https://dashif.org/guidelines/), by splitting up the video segments into even smaller, independent pieces called chunks.
+An effort to implement low-latency streaming is underway for both [HLS](https://developer.apple.com/documentation/http_live_streaming/enabling_low-latency_hls) and [DASH](https://dashif.org/guidelines/) by splitting up the video segments into even smaller, independent pieces called chunks.
 These can be retrieved and rendered by the player as soon as they are available on the CDN, without needing to wait for a full segment to finish encoding.
 When supported by the CDN and players, this can reduce latency into the 1-5 seconds range.
 :::